giuntoli-group/nmm-week2/README.md

 ## Assignment 4

-Repeat the exercises 1-3 to analyze the properties of graphite - a van der Waals material consisting of graphene layers.
-You can start with the experimental lattice constants a = A and c = C, and use the following coordinates of carbon atoms:
+Repeat the exercises 1-3 to analyze the properties of graphite - a bulk van der Waals material consisting of graphene layers.
+The following parameters might be useful for constructing your Quantum Espresso file:

+&system
+    ibrav           = 4
+    celldm(1)       = 4.641
+    celldm(3)       = 2.726
+    nat             = 4
+    ntyp            = 1

+ATOMIC_POSITIONS {alat}
+C      0.000 0.000 0.000
+C      0.000 0.577 0.000
+C      0.000 0.000 1.363
+C      0.500 0.288 1.363